RobertL31/fuddly/docs/source/tutorial.rst

          | tWALK

-You can also chain disruptors in order to perform advanced transformations---kind of dataflow programming.
-You can mix generic/specific stateless/stateful disruptors, fuddly will take care of sequencing everything correctly.
+You can also chain operators in order to perform advanced transformations---kind of dataflow programming.
+You can mix generic/specific stateless/stateful operators, fuddly will take care of sequencing everything correctly.

 Let's illustrate this with the following example: